ema-rose/to-q/course-notes/142-design-and-methodology/generics---array-bag.md

 # Generics and Bag Implementations w/ Arrays
-_Reading Notes --- Sections: Java Interlude 1 & Chapter 2_
+_Reading Notes --- Java Interlude 1 & Chapter 2_

 ## Interlude 1
 _Generics allow a developer to write a "placeholder" rather than an actual class type, within the definition of a class or interface.